awsdocs/aws-php-developers-guide/doc_source/guide_configuration.rst

         'endpoint' => 'http://localhost:8000'
     ]);

-See the `AWS General Reference <http://docs.aws.amazon.com/general/latest/gr/rande.html>`_ for a list of available AWS Regions and endpoints.
+See the :AWS-gr:`AWS Regions and Endpoints <rande>` for a list of available AWS Regions and endpoints.

 endpoint_provider
 =================